Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 |Andrena haemorrhoa: iso.
 Amiet et al: 2010|927
 |Vespa crabro: iso.
 Archer: 1989|828|

+### iRecord and BWARS userbase comparison
+BWARS data is almost exclusively from people who have spent significant time and effort to develop their identification skills.
+Where the data is not from this source, it has invariably passed through such a source before it will be accepted.
+Of these sources, a large amount of the records from from users who perform contracted surveys.
+Samples of which include development work and nature reserve assessments.

+Accuracy in aculeate hymenoptera identification is an *advanced* skill, as one of the requirements for accuracy is understanding the limitations of your knowledge.
+Such a level of skill development does not happen without significant time investment, which typically manifests as also producing large volumes of data.
+In turn, these large volumes of data get fed into a recording platform.
+Said platform can be anywhere from a handwritten fieldbook to dedicated recording platforms such as Recorder and iRecord.
+Such people are *highly* unlikely to submit photographic vouchers for every single record, simply due to the time and inconvenience that would cause.
+Their data therefore defaults to 'Considered correct', leading to the majority overlap residing in this particular verification category.

 ### Verification status of overlap
 Attempting to obtain exact figures for overlap is impossible without fully converting the iRecord dataset to simple unique record.
 None the less, it is possible to get an appropriate estimate (within compression + 3%).